-How can child protection agencies recruit and train supportive families for LGBTQ+ youth in foster care?
+How can child welfare systems better support transition-age youth in foster care?

 Explore how child protection agencies can recruit and train affirming families to meet the unique needs of LGBTQ+ youth in foster care.